J-Ramalho/industRial/docs/12_glossary.md

 indicates that it was constructed using a formula that produces, when applied to random samples, such random intervals.

-**Null Hypothesis **($H0$): A sub-collection that emerges in response to the sit- uation when the phenomena is absent.
+**Null Hypothesis **($H0$): A sub-collection that emerges in response to the situation when the phenomena is absent.
 The established scientific theory that is being challenged.
 The hypothesis which is worse to erroneously reject.